Animals' Friend Society

-The Animals' Friend Society for the Prevention of Cruelty to Animals was an animal welfare organisation founded in London in 1832 by Lewis Gompertz and T. Forster after Gompertz resigned from the RSPCA.
-It was a nonsectarian body that sought to prevent cruelty to animals through education, advocacy, and legal action, reporting over 3,000 prosecutions by the mid-1840s.
-The society published The Animals' Friend, or, the Progress of Humanity (1833–1841), edited by Gompertz, and maintained several local branches before disbanding following his retirement in 1846.
-Independent offshoots using the name remained active in towns such as Birmingham and Luton later in the nineteenth century.
-In 1910, Ernest Bell revived the name for a new organisation based in London, supported by figures including Thomas Hardy, and published the periodical The Animals' Friend (1894–1930) and related humane education materials.
+The Animals' Friend Society for the Prevention of Cruelty to Animals was an animal welfare organisation founded in London in 1832 by Lewis Gompertz and T. Forster, after Gompertz resigned from the RSPCA.
+The society was nonsectarian and sought to prevent cruelty to animals through education, advocacy and legal action.
+By the mid-1840s, it had reported more than 3,000 prosecutions.
+It published The Animals' Friend, or, the Progress of Humanity (1833–1841), edited by Gompertz, and had several local branches before disbanding after his retirement in 1846.
+Separate groups using the name remained active in towns including Birmingham and Luton later in the nineteenth century.
+In 1910, Ernest Bell revived the name for a London-based organisation supported by figures including Thomas Hardy.
+The revived society published The Animals' Friend (1894–1930) and related humane education materials.

 History

 Original society

 Lewis Gompertz was one of the founding members of the RSPCA.
-After a dispute with them, Gompertz resigned and established the Animals' Friend Society for the Prevention of Cruelty to Animals with his friend T. Forster, in 1832.
-It was headquarter at 18 West Strand, London.
+After a dispute with the RSPCA, Gompertz resigned and founded the Animals' Friend Society for the Prevention of Cruelty to Animals with his friend T. Forster in 1832.
+It was headquartered at 18 West Strand, London.
 Its chief officer was T. B. Gibbins.

-The Society was nonsectarian, while other animal organisations of the time were.
+The society was nonsectarian, unlike some other animal welfare organisations of the period.
 By 1841, it had at least ten local branches and was experiencing financial difficulties.
-In 1844, the Society reported that since their formation they had prosecuted no less than 3143 cases of animal cruelty.
-A splinter group inspired by Christian ideals formed in 1844, known as the National Animals' Friend Society.
+In 1844, the society reported that since its formation it had prosecuted no fewer than 3,143 cases of animal cruelty.
+A splinter group, the National Animals' Friend Society, was founded in 1844 and drew on Christian ideals.
 In 1846, Gompertz retired due to ill health.

 Regional branches

-Independent regional branches of the Animals' Friend Society remained active up until 1880.
-John Cadbury was a supporter of the Birmingham branch which was active in the 1850s.
+Independent regional branches of the Animals' Friend Society remained active until 1880.
+John Cadbury was a supporter of the Birmingham branch, which was active in the 1850s.

 The Luton Animals' Friend Society was established in 1875.
 Louisa Bigg was its secretary.

 Revival

-An organisation with the same name was founded was in 1910 by Ernest Bell.
+An organisation with the same name was founded in 1910 by Ernest Bell.
 It was headquartered at York House, Portugal Street, London.

-Novelist and poet Thomas Hardy was a supporter of the revived society.
+Novelist and poet Thomas Hardy supported the revived society.

 Publications

 The Animals' Friend, or, the Progress of Humanity

-The Society published an illustrated journal titled The Animals' Friend, or, the Progress of Humanity, between 1833 and 1841.
+The society published an illustrated journal titled The Animals' Friend, or, the Progress of Humanity between 1833 and 1841.
 It was edited by Gompertz.